Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Discussion (0)

-part three of our live 500th extravaganza.
+Welcome back to the final part, part three of our live 500th extravaganza.

-We've had a lot of fun over the last couple of days
+We've had a lot of fun over the last couple of days and hearing these mini reports that we did.

-we're about to hear the final one.
+We're about to hear the final one.

-We're gonna hear the crowd go wild.
+We're going to hear the crowd go wild.

-There was definitely a standing ovation
+There was definitely a standing ovation at the end of this show.

 That's on you.